If you have been in SEO for a while, you will know the feeling when you send an email asking for a link.

 “website is no longer updated” + your keyword

 “service no longer available” + your keyword

 “this page is no longer updated” + your keyword

 Take a look at how many websites in any industry can be found:

-If you type in Google News “rebranded as” you will see all websites that changed their name or they completely rebranded their website.
+If you type in Google News “rebranded as” you will see all websites that changed their name, or they completely rebranded their site.